maxiges/zepposdevtool/README.md

 ## What should you do to be able to obtain a chart with memory?
-a) Add to your watch side app so that your watch sends mememory information to your app side getPerformance('memory') setup this.call
+a) Add to your watch side app so that your watch sends memory information to your app side getPerformance('memory') setup this.call
  (Example below)